-One of the most common signs that you might need a root canal in Fairfax, VA is a very painful toothache.
+One of the most common signs that you might need a root canal in Fairfax, VA is an excruciating toothache.
 But there are other, less severe signs as well:

-- You might have a small, raised bump on the gums—often white in color.
+- You might have a small, raised bump on the gums

 - Your gums are tender or swollen.

-- When you bite down, there is discomfort in a certain area.
+- When you bite down, there is discomfort in a particular area.

-- You suddenly have sensitivity to hot and cold food or beverages.
+- You suddenly have a sensitivity to hot and cold food or beverages.

 What happens during a root canal?

 Root canal therapy is a treatment we use to save a damaged or diseased tooth.
 During a root canal, Dr. Cerina Fairfax removes infected tissue from inside the tooth.
-The area is then cleaned and disinfected, and the resulting hollow space is filled with a rubberlike dental material.
+She then cleans and disinfects the area, and fills the resulting hollow space with a rubberlike dental material.
 Your restoration will then be completed with a beautiful crown or filling.

-A root canal in Fairfax, VA relieves the pain associated with dental infection and restores the function and beauty of the affected tooth—so it should really be looked upon as a positive!
+A root canal in Fairfax, VA relieves the pain associated with dental infection and restores the function and beauty of the affected tooth.
+So look at it as a positive!

 Do root canals hurt?

-The root canal gets a bad rap as being a painful experience when in reality it is usually the pain leading up to the procedure that is much worse.
+The root canal has a bad reputation for being a painful experience when, in reality, it is usually the pain leading up to the procedure that people remember.

-Before we begin treatment, we'll take time to make sure you’re completely numb, so you probably won’t feel anything during the procedure except some slight pressure.
+Before we begin treatment, we'll take time to make sure you’re completely numb, so you don't feel anything but some slight pressure.
 Dr. Fairfax and our team have performed many successful root canals and know what it takes to make your treatment stress free and as gentle as possible.
 If you’re anxious about the prospect of having a root canal, please don’t hesitate to talk to us about it.
 Aside from our gentle approach, we offer nitrous oxide sedation to help keep you calm during your procedure.

 Keep in mind that any discomfort you may feel is probably caused by the infection that made the root canal necessary in the first place, not by the procedure itself.
-Before you leave our office, we’ll give you post-procedure instructions, and, if necessary, Dr. Fairfax will prescribe medication to eliminate the infection and relieve any lingering discomfort.
+Before you leave our office, we’ll give you post-procedure instructions.
+If necessary, Dr. Fairfax will prescribe medication to eliminate the infection and relieve any lingering discomfort.